Charles VI of France: Early life

+Dauphin Charles, with his father, King Charles V of France.
+Painted by Claude-Jean Besselièvre c.
+1820.

 Charles VI was born in Paris, in the royal residence of the Hôtel Saint-Pol, on 3 December 1368, the son of King Charles V of the House of Valois and of Joanna of Bourbon.
 As the eldest son of the king, Charles was heir to the French throne and held the title Dauphin of France.
-By that time, the region of Dauphiné was under the effective French rule, but the emperor Charles IV still considered it as part of the Kingdom of Burgundy (Arles) within the Holy Roman Empire, and thus an arrangement was made in 1378, by appointing the young French prince Charles as the imperial vicar of Burgundy, but only for his lifetime.
+By that time, the region of Dauphiné was under the effective French rule, but the Holy Roman Emperor Charles IV still considered it as part of the Kingdom of Burgundy (Arles) within the Holy Roman Empire, and thus an arrangement was made in 1378, by appointing the young French prince Charles as the imperial vicar of Burgundy, but only for his lifetime.

 King of France

 Regency

 At his father's death on 16 September 1380, Charles inherited the throne of France.
 His coronation took place on 4 November at Reims Cathedral.
 Charles was only eleven years old when he was crowned king.
 During his minority, France was ruled by Charles's uncles as regents.
 Although the royal age of majority was 14 (the "age of accountability" under Roman Catholic canon law), Charles was 21 when he formally terminated the regency.

 The regents were Philip the Bold, Duke of Burgundy, Louis I, Duke of Anjou, and John, Duke of Berry – all brothers of Charles V – along with Louis II, Duke of Bourbon, Charles VI's maternal uncle.
 Philip took the dominant role during the regency.
 Louis of Anjou was fighting for his claim to the Kingdom of Naples after 1382, dying in 1384; John of Berry was concerned only with his interests in Languedoc, and not particularly enthusiastic with royal politics; and Louis of Bourbon was a largely unimportant figure, owing to his eccentric personality (showing signs of mental illness) and comparatively low status (he was from a junior branch of the royal bloodline).

 During the regency, the financial resources of the kingdom, painstakingly built up by Charles V, were squandered for the personal profit of the dukes, whose interests were frequently divergent or even opposing.
 The new royal administration took steps to centralize power by usurping control of political offices and reimposing several unpopular taxes.
 The latter policy represented a reversal of the deathbed decision by Charles V to repeal them, and led to tax revolts, known as the Harelle.
 The dukes also engaged in state capture; for instance, the Battle of Roosebeke (1382) was fought solely for Philip's benefit.

 Charles VI finally stripped his corrupt uncles of their positions in 1388.
 To guide his rule, he restored to office the highly competent advisors of Charles V, known as the Marmousets, who ushered in a new period of high esteem for the crown.
 Charles VI was initially referred to as Charles the Beloved by his subjects.